 New Zealand imports most of its oil, so it is very vulnerable to increases in the international oil price.
 Major consumers of oil products (petrol, diesel, aviation fuel and fuel oil) in the year ended March 2005 were domestic transport (84%), industrial users (7%), agricultural users (5%), commercial users (3%) and residential users (1%).
 Oil consumption in the year ended March 2005 was 250 petajoules – a 5% increase on the March 2003 figure.

-Four international companies dominate petroleum distribution and retailing: BP, Mobil, Shell and Caltex.
-These companies have interests in the Marsden Point oil refinery and between them they own most bulk-storage facilities and many of the country’s petrol stations.
+Four international companies dominated petroleum distribution and retailing: BP, Mobil, Shell (later Z Energy) and Caltex.
+These companies had interests in the Marsden Point oil refinery and between them they owned most bulk-storage facilities and many of the country’s petrol stations.